rayanc72/hybrid-perovskite-studio/docs/user-guide/getting-started.md

 ## Overview

-Hybrid Perovskite Studio is a Streamlit app for hybrid perovskite structure analysis, transformations, electronic-property workflows, molecular-dynamics analysis, and several experimental utilities.
+Hybrid Perovskite Studio is a Streamlit app for hybrid perovskite structure analysis, structure transformation, electronic-output visualization, molecular-dynamics workflows, and utility-style plotting or scripting tools.

 ## Run the app